chef/chef-oss-practices/contributors/distribution-guidelines.md

 You do not have to remove Chef from the existing Ruby class names, e.g. Chef::Log or Chef::Dist.

-However, if you add a new class or derived class, the name of that new class should not include Chef.
+However, if you add a new class or create a derived class, the name of that new class should not include Chef.

 For example:

 Chef::Dist::Kitty is absolutely fine.

 Chef::Dist::ChefKitty is not fine.

+We do recognize that sometimes it is necessary to make modifications to existing class names that include Chef trademarks - especially when you are monkey patching a class to add new behavior.
+It is fine to restart existing module/class namespaces to make behavior modifications.

 ## Do you need to change the installation paths for distributions?